richg0ld/portfolio_dev/README.md

-# portfolio by using angular
+# portfolio by using react